An opportunity to develop additional skills outside your course of study that will improve your graduate employment

 Undertake any combination of activities, which enable you to develop your chosen skills.
 This includes any work experience, extra-curricular activity or voluntary work that you are already doing.

-To help you to evidence your chosen skills in future applications and interviews, you will complete a skills snapshot using the STAR method (situation, task, action, result) to give a clear example of how you developed each skill.
+To help you to evidence your chosen skills in future applications and interviews, complete a skills snapshot using the STAR method (situation, task, action, result) to give a clear example of how you developed each skill.
 Aim to write between 200 and 300 words for each skill.